Current Flu Activity in Georgia – Learn more.

 All Cobb & Douglas Public Health Centers are offering flu vaccine, including flu vaccine designed specifically for people 65 years and older.
 Appointments are encouraged, but not necessary.
 The cost of the flu vaccine can vary based on your insurance plan, but many plans cover the vaccine at no cost.
 For questions, call 770-514-2300.
 Schedule an appointment here.

 Vaccine Information Statements are information sheets produced by the CDC that explain both the benefits and risks of a vaccine to vaccine recipients.

-Cash, Visa and MasterCard will also be accepted.
+Cash, Visa, MasterCard and Discover are also be accepted.

-In addition to the flu vaccine, CDPH also recommends pneumonia shots for persons over 65 years old, or anyone with a chronic illness or weakened immune system.
-Medicare pays for the flu and pneumonia vaccines.
-The shingles vaccine is also recommended for anyone over 60 years of age.
+In addition to the flu vaccine, CDPH also recommends Shingles vaccine for persons 50 years and older.
+Pneumonia shots are recommended for persons 65 and older, but are also recommended for younger individuals with certain chronic conditions.
 While you are getting your flu shot, be sure to ask your provider if you are up to date on your Tetanus vaccinations.

 Reduce the Risk of Getting the Flu

 In addition to vaccination, individuals can also reduce the risk of getting the flu by following a few simple steps: